 Land to north of Ringway Road, bound to the west by Shadowmoss Road and to the east by Styal Road was allocated for Airport Car Parking and Surface Access in the Manchester Core Strategy.
 This land was also listed for such a use in the Land use Plan of the Manchester Airport Master Plan to 2030 published in 2007 (and in the preceding Master Plans that covered the decades before).

-We have created a web page with details of the runway refurbishment programme completed in December 2011 and the dates of any future closures required for maintenance
+We have created a web page with details of runway closures and maintenance.

 Airfield Security and Perimeter Fence

 As residents close to the Airport will have observed we are now two years in to a works programme that will enhance the security of the airfield.
 These works include the improvement/replacement of the security fence.

 The new sections of fence are of a more secure standard utilising a concrete base and new welded mesh fencing.
 Wherever possible there will is a 3-metre gap on either side of the new fence to afford vehicle access for future maintenance.
 Pictured here are sections of security fence already replaced on the west side of the apron near the cargo centre.
 When these works are complete our airfield will be compliant with the revised Department for Transport Airport Security guidelines.

 We have more than nine miles of security fencing around the airfield perimeter and over time we will replace all of it.
 We are naturally focusing on those areas that we have identified as being particularly old or in need of repair.
 Works are currently taking place south of Runway 2 near to Moss Lane and are planned to be completed by end of March 2014.
 On this page we will provide updates as the work progresses and let you know which areas will be replaced as they are identified and work schedules produced.